-From January 1, 2017, through December 31, 2017, the Commission issued one (1) advisory under the Lobbying Disclosure Law, consisting of an Opinion.
+From January 1, 2018, through December 31, 2018, the Commission issued two advisories under the Lobbying Disclosure Law, consisting of one Opinion and one Advice of Counsel.

 The Commission issues advisories under the Lobbying Disclosure Law to persons with standing (legal authority) to submit such requests.
 The process for issuing advisories under the Lobbying Disclosure Law is similar to the process under the Ethics Act.
 Advisories are issued as to prospective conduct only.